 Our society is rapidly incorporating digital interfaces into all aspects of our lives.
 Yet many people cannot use these technologies due to barriers caused by their level of disability, literacy, and/or digital literacy.
-To address this an international consortium is developing a Global Public Inclusive Infrastructure (GPII) that uses auto-personalization to cause the devices they encounter to instantly and automatically change the device’s interface into one the person can understand and use.
-This project will move the GPII from the research/prototype stage into a complete, reliable, and secure system ready for deployment.
-It will then pilot test it for 3 years in schools, American Job Centers, home and workplaces with people having the full range of ability/disability, literacy, and digital literacy found in these environments.
-Metrics will be gathered on the reliability, security, privacy, utility, and impact of the GPII.
+To address this an international consortium launched an open-source software development project to create the auto-personalization component of the Global Public Inclusive Infrastructure (GPII) effort.
+Auto-personalization instantly and automatically changes the computer's interface into one that is more accessible and easier to use.
+The goal of this project is to move the GPII auto-personalization from the research/prototype stage into a complete, reliable, and secure system ready for deployment.
+The auto-personalization software (now expanded and called “Morphic”) will be implemented on a pilot basis in American Job Centers, a community college, and a university.
+It will then be provided for download and testing with individuals, with special outreach to people with disabilities and organizations providing assistance to people with disabilities.

 Total Award Amount